 The University strives to maintain normal operations throughout the winter months.
-In rare instances, the severity of the weather may require the University to ban or modify normal parking operations.
-Use of the rooftop levels the University’s parking garages may be limited or restricted in the hours before a foretasted winter storm event when required to facilitate the clearance or treatment of snow and ice.
+In rare instances, the weather’s severity may require the University to ban or modify normal parking operations.
+Use of the rooftop levels of the University’s parking garages may be limited or restricted in the hours before a foretasted winter storm event.

 The most detailed parking information related to winter storm-specific parking alterations, bans, and plans can be found on the Parking Services website.

-Decisions to ban or modify normal parking operations will only be made following a careful review of available weather forecasts, road reports and travel conditions.
+Decisions to ban or modify normal parking operations will be made following a careful review of available weather forecasts, road reports, and travel conditions.

-When decisions are made to ban or modify University parking privileges during the overnight hours, information about them will be announced by 5:00 a.m., whenever possible.
-Unfortunately, New England’s weather can be highly unpredictable and travel conditions can change rapidly.
-For these reasons, last-minute notifications may be necessary.
+Announcement of parking ban or modifications made during the overnight hours will be made by 5:00 AM, whenever possible.
+Unfortunately, New England’s weather can be highly unpredictable, and travel conditions can change rapidly.
+For these reasons, last-minute notifications might be necessary.

-University parking permit holders who may be affected by winter storm parking restrictions will be notified by messages sent to their UConn email addresses.
+University parking permit holders likely to be affected by winter storm parking restrictions will be notified by messages sent to their UConn email addresses.

-Some University operations and services are essential despite severe weather.
-Exempt employees are those employed by dining, health, public safety, and residential services, as well as those required to maintain the University’s facility operations or to provide needed animal care.
+Some University operations and services are essential despite severe weather and include dining, health, public safety, residential services, and animal care.

 Emergency Support Services/Essential Staff